AI and Patient Care

 Improving Clinical Decision-Making

-Because it’s able to process massive amounts of data so efficiently, AI-powered tools can provide nurses, physicians, and other providers with insights based on each individual patient’s health history, physiology, and even genetics.
+Because AI is able to process massive amounts of data so efficiently, AI-powered tools can provide nurses, physicians, and other providers with insights based on each individual patient’s health history, physiology, and even genetics.
 In many cases, this information can lead to earlier detection and more accurate diagnoses.
 It can also help nurses decide on an appropriate course of action if a patient’s condition takes a turn for the worse.

 However, AI has its limits when it comes to making complicated clinical decisions.
 It’s not capable of understanding empathy or ethics, both of which are critical aspects of patient care.
-AI can also overlook rare or complicated cases because it’s generally trained to spot the most common solution to any given problem.
+AI can also overlook rare or complicated cases, because it’s generally trained to spot the most common solution to any given problem.
 Even with how powerful AI platforms have become, there’s no replacement for the intuition and critical-thinking skills of a seasoned nurse.

 Enhancing Patient Monitoring and Safety